 - Ground turkey - you can use ground turkey to keep this recipe low-fat or ground beef or pork.

 - Pasta sauce - You can use store-bought pasta sauce or make my homemade gluten free marinara or gluten free meat pasta sauce.
 Many ask what pasta sauces are gluten free.
-My favorites are Rao's, Mezzetta, Newman's Own, and Barilla.
+Rao's, Mezzetta, Newman's Own, and Barilla are my favorites.

 - Gluten free bread crumbs - Use store-bought, or make your own.
 Making gluten free bread crumbs is so easy!